Drew Wilson

-Drew Wilson (born 1 January 1967) was a junior and senior road race cycling champion in the 80s and 90s who turned professional in 1994 after trialing with Banana/Falcon Representing Scotland at the Commonwealth Games in 1986 1994 & 1998.
+Drew Wilson (born 1 January 1967) is a Scottish former junior and senior road race cycling champion in the 80s and 90s who turned professional in 1994 after trialing with Banana/Falcon Representing Scotland at the Commonwealth Games in 1986, 1994 & 1998.

 Biography

 Wilson was encouraged to take up cycling by his mother and father at the age of 12.
 In his early teens he became the highest ranked junior road cyclist in Scotland.

 He began to build a hard earned reputation as a junior, representing GB at two junior world championships.
 Wilson rode for Italy's second biggest Italian team GS Bottegonne headed by the Italian sprinter Mario Cipollini.
 In 1993 Wilson had a successful trial with the UK's No.1 professional team Banana - Falcon and turned professional for them in 1994.

 Wilson retired from professional cycling not long after representing Scotland in his third Commonwealth Games in Kuala Lumpur in 1998.